42Gears Support for Microsoft 365

 Allowing email access to only certificate-deployed devices doesn’t secure emails completely.
 As corporate emails can be leaked via other email accounts, such as employees’ personal accounts to other unauthorized mails, restricting these possibilities requires an extra level of security.
 This is what an Mobile Email Management (MEM) solution can help with.

 The MEM feature in 42Gears UEM solution can restrict users to access emails through secondary applications except for the application that has security controls over emails.
-From the Office 365 Admin center, IT admins can disable email access for all mobile clients by default.
+From the Microsoft 365 Admin center, IT admins can disable email access for all mobile clients by default.
 When devices enroll into 42Gears UEM, employees will automatically get mail access to pre-approved email application on their devices.

 - Containerization and Data Loss Prevention (DLP) controls